-Despite its reputation for not being all that religiously friendly, religious freedom is guaranteed in the constitution of North Korea and there is buddhism in North Korea, all run via the Korean Buddhist Federation.
+What is the situation with Buddhism in North Korea?
+Despite popular myth religious freedom is an integral part of the constitution of the Democratic Peoples Republic of Korea, with it controooled by the government entity that is the Korean Buddhist Federation.
 How does religion work in North Korea?
-We won’t go into a whole rant about this, as we have another article […]For more information click this link: Buddhism in North Korea – The Korean Buddhist Federation
+We won’t go into a whole rant […]For more information click this link: Buddhism in North Korea – The Korean Buddhist Federation

 Korean cuisine or more specifically North Korean cuisine is the food made and enjoyed in the Democratic People’s Republic of Korea (North Korea).
 At YPT we have more than a passing interest in the food of Korea, and have written extensively about it.
 On of our most popular articles was on the ten best North […]For more information click this link: North Korean Cuisine – A complete guide